sage905/final/docs/Server-Guide.md

   entirely (see Section 11).

 Both are first-class.
 The automation only *built* the server; nothing depends on it to keep *running*.
-Everything uses standard Ubuntu tools (Podman, systemd, UFW, borgmatic) that you can drive yourself.
+Everything uses standard Ubuntu tools (Docker, systemd, UFW, borgmatic) that you can drive yourself.

 ---